Ecliptia/moonlink.js/docs/content/index.md

 ---

 #title
-Having problems or questions?
+Questions or Problems?

 #description
-Get in touch by these means: joining the discord support server
+Get in touch with us!
+The best way to get help is by joining our support server on Discord.
 ::

-## Found Bugs?
+## Found a Bug?

-<p>You found bugs and want to report the problem, create an issue on github, and we will look into it as soon as possible to fix the problem</p>
+<p>If you found a bug and want to report it, please create an "Issue" on our GitHub.
+We will look into it as soon as possible to fix the problem.</p>
 <br>

 ::button-link{left-icon="lucide:github" to="https://github.com/Ecliptia/moonlink.js/issues" target="_blank"}
-  Github Issue
+  Report Bug on GitHub
 ::

-<p>Do you want to contribute by fixing this problem?
-Or do you want to help by adding a feature? create a pull request, this way you will be registering your name in the package code lines (gitlens shows the names of the people who modified the code)</p>
+<p>Want to contribute by fixing the problem or adding a new feature?
+Send a "Pull Request"!
+Your name will be forever registered in the project's code.</p>
 <br>

 ::button-link{left-icon="lucide:github" to="https://github.com/Ecliptia/moonlink.js/pulls" target="_blank"}
-  Github Pull Request
+  Submit a Pull Request
 ::

 ## Used By
 ::card
 ---